Legislation and by-laws

 A number of submissions were received in response to consultation opportunity.

-Suggestions resulted in some amendments to the draft by-laws, which were reconsidered by the Council on Monday, 18 September.
+Suggestions resulted in some amendments to the draft by-laws, which were reconsidered by the Council.
 The Council unanimously resolved to ‘make the by-laws’, as required under the Local Government Act 1993.

 Current City of Hobart by-laws